In the past five years, 15,000 pregnancy discrimination claims have been filed in the U.S.

 Also, find out if they want co-worker connections after they take leave.
 Do they want to be included on emails or Zoom meetings?
 Have managers find out and give pregnant employees what they want.
 And remind managers to always defer to pregnant employees’ preferences.

-Doing this show employees your attentive and supportive of their needs.
+Doing this shows employees your attentive and supportive of their needs.
 This goes a long way in creating loyal happy employees.

 A company that creates an inclusive climate allows their employees – pregnant or not – the ability to thrive.
 When people aren’t worried about their jobs, money, etc., they’re happy and productive.